totem-tech/documentation/information/roadmap/roadmap.md

-> **We are aware that there are a number of scam crypto projects claiming to be Totem.
-These scammers have no code repositories or have issued a smart contract scam tokens using our Totem brand.
-Please check the Polkadot community forums to ensure you are communicating with the genuine Totem Team.**

 # Roadmap

-### During 2021 the team will be both building out the list of features below and carrying out tasks towards launch.
+### During 2021 the team will be both building out the list of features below and carrying out tasks towards MainNet launch in 2022.

 These include tasks for gaining traction, community building and technical tasks.
 In no particular order these are broadly:

 * Build other remaining key features
-* Launch Crowdfunding
+* Launch Crowdloan on Polkadot
 * Implement the social media influencer and freelancer deal-flow marketplace (for traction)
 * Extend publicity and community building
-* Prepare for Beta network launch
+* Prepare for Public non-crypto community network launch!

 ## Traction Plans